-The leaf clearance programme has been compiled from past experience and data we have gathered from leaf-fall patterns associated with different tree species, including periods of leaf-drop and the volumes expected to fall.
-Hot summer weather, high winds, storms and frosts can accelerate leaf-fall causing our leaf clearance operation to commence earlier than expected.
+The leaf clearance programme is compiled using past experience and data gathered from leaf-fall patterns associated with different tree species, including periods of leaf-drop and the volumes expected to fall.
+Hot summer weather, high winds, storms and frosts can sometimes accelerate leaf-fall causing our leaf clearance operation to commence earlier than expected.
 Similarly, mild, dry weather in early autumn may delay the start of the leaf clearance season.

 What about the leaves in my garden?

 Hounslow Highways is responsible for clearing leaves off the public roads and pavements on the network we maintain on behalf of the London Borough of Hounslow.

 It is the responsibility of the property owner to clear leaves off their own land, our teams will not clear leaves from private property.
 Please do not sweep leaves onto the pavements after our teams have carried out leaf clearance as this will affect the schedule if our teams have to schedule in a return visit.